prisma/prisma1/docs/1.12/04-Reference/02-Service-Configuration/03-Data-Model/03-Introspection.md

 ## Introspecting a database

-There are two ways you can use the CLI to introspect a database: Using the interactive `prisma init` command and using the dedicated `prisma introspect` command.
+There are two ways you can use the CLI to introspect a database: Using the interactive `prisma1 init` command and using the dedicated `prisma introspect` command.

-During the prisma init flow you can choose to connect to an existing database with data.
+During the prisma1 init flow you can choose to connect to an existing database with data.
 The CLI will ask for database connection information and verify that it can establish a successful connection.
 If the information is correct, the CLI will introspect the database and show you a summary

 ![](https://i.imgur.com/cNIeeJf.png)